DancingGrumpyCat/onyx/README.md

 ### Scoring

-Each player scores the sum of their colors' scores, and the second player scores an additional 5 points.
+Each player scores a combination of their colors' scores, and the second player scores an additional 5 points.
+Score once for the color with the greater score and twice for the color with the lesser score.

+#### Scoring a color

 Each color scores 1 point for every space occupied or controlled by that color.

 ### Occupation